madpin/madpindev/content/post/2024-12-16-the-magical-cheese-bread-from-brazil-my-po-de-queijo-adventure.md

 3. **Warm Milk & Butter:** In a small saucepan, combine the milk and butter.
 Heat them gently over medium heat until the butter is completely melted, and the mixture is warm to the touch, around 40-45°C (104-113°F).
 Don't let it boil, though - we're aiming for warm, not scorching.
 It is very important to stir constantly to avoid burning the milk.

-4. **Dry Ingredients:** In a large bowl, whisk together the polvilho azedo, polvilho doce, sugar, and salt.
+4. **Dry Ingredients:** (not the cheeses) In a large bowl, whisk together the polvilho azedo, polvilho doce, sugar, and salt.
 This is where the magic begins!
 A little tip, when I don't have a whisk on hand, I use a fork.
 Works like a charm.
 Then, of course, you realize that was not such a great choice after all, because the polvilho got stuck between the little fork teeth, and you spend a few minutes getting it out, using another kitchen utensil.
 Fun!

 5. **Combine Wet & Dry:** Make a little well in the center of your dry ingredients.
 Pour in the warm milk and butter mixture, along with the eggs.
 Now, gently mix everything together.
 Don't overmix; a few lumps are perfectly fine.
 This dough is quite forgiving.